vharadkou/OperatorMonoThemes/README.md

-## Operator Mono Dark Theme
+## Operator Mono Themes

 [Link to Extension](https://marketplace.visualstudio.com/items?itemName=Valiantsin.operatormonodarktheme)

+Contains 4 Themes:

+- Dark Theme
+- Dark Modern Theme
+- Light Theme
+- Light Modern Theme

-Color theme only.
-You need to install this [Font](https://www.typography.com/blog/introducing-operator). (which you can see on screenshots below).
+You need to install this [Font](https://www.typography.com/blog/introducing-operator) (which you can see on screenshots below).
 Or you can install your own font with regular and italic presets.

 After font installation you need to set vscode setting to